crgwilson/scratch/java/junit.md

 }
 ```

 Your test classes need to be created alongside your java package in a `test` directory.
+As per [Apache's Standard Directory Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)
 ```console
 src
 ├── main